 Later Releases: PS2, PSP, PS2, NGC, Xbox, PC

-This was the turning point for the series for the 16 bit era, and was the last 16 bit game released in the numbered series.
-It was also considered the worst out of the 3 mainly because of the hard to pull off, and new, “chain combos”.
-While the graphics were even sharper, and more realistic looking than ever.
+This was the turning point for the series for the 16-bit era and was the last 16-bit game released in the numbered series.
+It was also considered the worst out of the 3 mainly because of the hard-to-pull off, and new, “chain combos”.
+While the graphics were even sharper and more realistic looking than ever.
 Newer consoles and more memory allowed more details, more animations, and more characters.
 This was probably the darkest of the three games and took a very serious turn, and even the new voice announcer sounded serious.
-I liked this version a lot due to the chain combos and even faster game play, plus it featured some of the best characters to date.
+I liked this version a lot due to the chain combos and even faster gameplay, plus it featured some of the best characters to date.
 All the “-alities” are intact here but a new Animality was added, but also never seen again in future releases.
 This had fighters turn into animals and devour or tear apart their opponents and got mixed reactions.
-At this point everyone thought the “-alities” were getting ridiculous and wondered if they would be overkill in later releases.
-The Fatalities were even more gruesome than before, and took a more raw approach due to the more realistic look and theme.
+At this point, everyone thought the “-alities” were getting ridiculous and wondered if they would be overkill in later releases.
+The Fatalities were even more gruesome than before and took a more raw approach due to the more realistic look and theme.

-The game also featured 3D rendered backgrounds for the first time, and music took a more techno modern theme instead of the heavy Asian themes of the past.
+The game also featured 3D rendered backgrounds for the first time, and music took a more techno-modern theme instead of the heavy Asian themes of the past.
 Multi-tiered stages were introduced where you could uppercut an enemy into the ceiling and they would go up into a new stage.
 Two new stage Fatalities were introduced as the Bell Tower, The Pit III, and The Subway.
 New characters included were Cyrax, Sektor, Sheeva, Nightworlf, Stryker, Sindel, Smoke, and Kabal.
-These too were considered classic characters, but Stryker took the most criticism for his ridiculous “cop” style fighting.
+These two were considered classic characters, but Stryker took the most criticism for his ridiculous “cop” style of fighting.
 Smoke was a hidden character behind the dragon symbol in the middle of the select screen and was unlocked via a cheat code.
 Each new character was wonderfully created with each having distinct special moves that still hold grounds today.
 MK3 was also the hardest game with Shao Kahn being extremely difficult and the new mini-boss Motaro being relentless and also being the biggest character created so far.
-Kombat Kodes were introduced which had three numbers for each player during loading screens, and these codes modified the game such as no blocking, no blood, fatalities disabled, special moves disabled etc. These never saw the light of day until the recent Mortal Kombat (2011).
+Kombat Kodes was introduced which had three numbers for each player during loading screens, and these codes modified the game such as no blocking, no blood, fatalities disabled, special moves disabled, etc. These never saw the light of day until the recent Mortal Kombat (2011).

 Ultimate Mortal Kombat 3